Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 Taking its classical limit of QED is also a means of distinguishing between the different classical theories of radiation reaction discussed in \cref{sec:ClassicalRR}.
 The evolution of the expectation value of the momentum~\cite{krivitski.spu.1991,ilderton.plb.2013} and the position~\cite{ilderton.prd.2013} of a charge interacting with an external EM field have been shown to obey classical equations of motion in the limit that $\hbar \to 0$.
 In particular, it has been shown that, at first order in $\alpha$, only the LAD, Landau-Lifshitz and Eliezer-Ford-O'Connell theories are consistent with QED~\cite{ilderton.prd.2013}.
 (Recall that the Landau-Lifshitz equation is itself the result of a perturbative expansion of the LAD equation, in the small parameter $\tau_\text{rad} \propto \alpha$; see \cref{sec:FromLADtoLL}.)
-These three equations could be distinguished at second order in $\alpha$, although the much larger number of contributing diagrams at this order significantly increases the difficulty of the calculation~\cite{ilderton.prd.2013}.
+These three equations could be distinguished at second order in $\alpha$, although the much larger number of contributing diagrams at this order significantly increases the difficulty of the calculation~\cite{ilderton.prd.2013}. {The use of resummation techniques has now allowed \citet{torgrimsson.prl.2021} to recover LL from QED, to all orders in $\alpha$.}

 The Landau-Lifshitz equation, being consistent with QED as discussed above, forms the basis for a `semiclassical' (also called `modified classical') theory of radiation reaction.
 One may appeal to momentum conservation to argue that, because quantum effects reduce the radiation power by a factor $G(\chi_e)$, the radiation-reaction force must also be reduced by the same factor~\cite{erber.rmp.1966}.
 Thus the equation of motion becomes: